Darlington Hall

 Darlington Hall is a heritage listed building in Darlington, Western Australia.

 History

-The original structure was a built for the nineteenth century Darlington Winery in 1890 for Alfred Waylen and Josceline Amherst.
+The original structure was a build for the nineteenth century Darlington Winery in 1890 for Alfred Waylen and Josceline Amherst.

 It was renovated a number of times over the years.

 It is now called Darlington Hall, and a part is home to the Darlington Club.
 The building is registered with the Heritage Council of Western Australia.

 The original structure is known as the lesser hall, while the more recent larger section on the west side is the main hall.